klassmann/pubsub-push/README.md

 -endpoint       The complete URL, including schema, domain, port and the path.
                     Eg: -endpoint http://localhost:5000/services/sync

--header         An string like "key=value" for request headers.
+-header         A string like "key=value" for request headers.
 It can be used
                 multiplem times.
                     Eg: -header "Content-type=application/json"
 ```